Colink02/WooMinecraft-OfflineOverride/README.md

 WordPress side of things, we allow you to specify commands for product variations, general product commands, and resending of donations at any time.
 ![WooMinecraft Logo](https://raw.githubusercontent.com/WooMinecraft/WooMinecraft/main/src/main/resources/wmc-logo.jpg)

+This fork exists solely because it got extremely frustrating to keep having to remove unnecessary checks to make sure the server is online and even though are server is technically online (we use velocity proxy for java players), The bedrock players technically have to be in offline mode due to the nature or Geyser etc. I probably don't need to explain myself here, Nonetheless these are my intentions.
+Offline servers exist sure but they have to abide by the same rules for minecraft as everyone else.
+Mojang can still very much ban your server if you break TOS/EULA so don't think this makes it okay to sell things against EULA.

+## Why does this fork disable online checks?
+Well for a few reasons:
+1. Velocity is not supported
+2. Geyser is not supported and validation only cares that Mojang's api returns a player name
+3. There is nothing illegal (from what I've seen) about supported such offline mode (it's within the official server software)
+4. What you do is up to you, I can only ask that you don't misuse it and that you follow the Mojang EULA

 ## Config
 Your config should look like the below section.
 ```